Create Our FutureJoin us in creatively changing culture around climate through art and storytelling

 Calling all creatives to participate in our Create Our Future Workshops!

 The future hasn’t happened yet, so let’s not sit around and wait for an undesirable future to unfold.
 Let’s create the future we want.

-You are invited to join our multi-week online workshops to boost solving the climate crisis to the top of everyone’s to-do list.
+You are invited to join our online TV/OTT* series screenwriting workshops to boost solving the climate crisis to the top of everyone’s to-do list.
 As climate scientist Dr. Katharine Hayhoe says, “No one does anything unless it feels important.
 And if no one is talking about it, how important can it be?”
 That’s why we’re pushing the climate conversation to the front of people’s minds by working with creative people to weave hopeful climate solutions into their crafts.

-The Create Our Future workshops aim to transform climate anxiety into joy and purpose and help re-shape our culture.
+The Create Our Future workshops aim to transform climate anxiety into joy and purpose and help reshape our culture.
 By shifting unhelpful doom narratives toward to comedy, intrigue, and action, we can envision a bright future.

 Artists, Writers, and Participants Needed!

-We are gathering interested presenters and participants to start meeting online in early 2023.
+We are gathering interested instructors and participants to start meeting online in early 2023.
 Whether an expert or a novice, we’ll find the perfect role for you.
 Just let us know what you want to get out of collaborating with us.

 Storytellers play a huge role in saving humanity